vannizhang/helper-toolkit-ts/README.md

 ### String functions:
 ```
-import { stringFns } from 'helper-toolkit'
+import { stringFns } from 'helper-toolkit-ts'
 ```

 - `stringFns.capitalizeFirstLetter('hello word')` capitalize first letter of each word in a string